AvivEngelberg/Classifying-IoT-Traffic/README.md

 Notice that the second argument directoryName is required only in case where action=0.

+Use identical duration time over all the tested traces.
 For the recommended duration times of the traces, refer to [arXiv Preprint](https://arxiv.org/abs/2110.11188).

 Following are specified all the possible actions you can apply on the traffic: